Kerkennah Islands

 Exploring the Islands

-The Kerkennah Islands are made up of a cluster of small islands, each with its own unique charm.
-Here are some of the must-visit places:
+The Kerkennah Islands consist of several small islands, each offering its own attractions.
+Here are some highlights:

 Best Time to Visit